harshadd31/Data-Analysis-Dashboard/README.md

 # Key Project Insights
 Students aged 21 form the highest user group for social platforms.
 Male students dominate usage in the current data slice.
 Those in a relationship or in graduate-level education report higher daily usage.
 Academic impact and mental health issues are directly proportional to time spent online.

+# Final Conclusion
+This Power BI dashboard reveals that prolonged social media use correlates strongly with academic performance issues and mental health concerns.
+With Facebook and Instagram as dominant platforms, institutions and educators can strategize interventions such as digital detox programs, awareness workshops, or platform time-limiting policies.
+The insights also underscore the importance of balanced online behavior for better student well-being.